Easy Chicken Salad with Grapes and Apples Recipe

 Whether you serve it in lettuce cups, on a croissant, or with a side of whole-grain crackers, it’s versatile enough to fit into busy schedules and fueling plans.
 Plus, the sweet crunch of apples and grapes keeps every bite light and satisfying.

-If you do make this recipe, drop a comment below, I’d love to hear how you served it and if you made it your own with extra add-ins!
+If you do make this recipe, let me know how you served it and if you made it your own with extra add-ins!